Izzy-Cahn/A-Likelihood-Free-Fiducial-Framework-for-Estimating-Equation-Models/README.md

-# Replication materials for: Cahn, Y. (2026) "A-Simulation-Based-Confidence-Distribution-for-Estimating-Equations-Models"
+# Replication materials for: Cahn, Y. (2026) "A Likelihood-Free Fiducial Framework for Estimating Equation Models"

 ## Requirements